automatic-ripping-machine/automatic-ripping-machine/scripts/podman/README.md

 a bunch of SELinux issues.

 This script / quadlet also work with Intel Quicksync as is - I'm passing a Intel Corporation Raptor Lake-P [Iris Xe Graphics] into my VM.
-I have nto tested with AMD VCN or Nvidia NVENC (yet)
+I have not tested with AMD VCN or Nvidia NVENC (yet)